 Al Di Meola is a guitarist’s guitarist, but those who listen to his music, in concert or on recordings, are the fortunate recipients of the genius his peers have long recognized.
-He is considered a pioneer of the blending of world music and jazz, and his career has spanned four decades.
-He has earned three gold albums and countless awards, including induction into Guitar Player’s Gallery of Greats and the prestigious Montreal Jazz Festival’s Miles Davis Award, which celebrates an artist’s body of work and influence in giving new life to the jazz idiom.
-That 2015 award would have been the capstone for many careers, but in 2017, Di Meola released OPUS, an album that again refocused his art.
-Now he has released Across the Universe, a nod to the Beatles in his own eclectic style.
+In a career spanning four decades, he is considered a pioneer of blending world music and jazz.
+Di Meola has earned three gold albums and countless awards, including induction into Guitar Player’s Gallery of Greats and the prestigious Montreal Jazz Festival’s Miles Davis Award, which celebrates an artist’s body of work and influence in giving new life to the jazz idiom.
+That 2015 award would have been the capstone for many careers, but in 2018, Di Meola released Opus, an album that again refocused his art.

-Di Meola has a reputation for rehearsing for hours on end, a regimen he began early-on.
-I mentioned that old Isaac Stern joke that the way to get to Carnegie Hall was practice, practice, practice.
-He laughed.
+Di Meola has a reputation for rehearsing for hours on end, a regimen he began early on.
 “When I went to Berklee, I wanted to make it,” he said.
 “I thought I should practice as much as possible.
 Now I find it meditative and relaxing.
 My first professional gig with Chick Corea was at Carnegie Hall.
 I got a call and I was in shock.
 It was a dream come true.
 I told my parents I was playing Carnegie Hall and my father thought I was joking.
 I was nervous beyond belief and it was the opportunity of a lifetime.
 The musicians were already legends, even then, and Return to Forever was my favorite band.
 They had a strong belief in me, but I didn’t have it yet.
 I did have the ability to read long charts and had good formal training.”

 Di Meola has had success with both the acoustic and electric guitar and he loves them both.
 For the past 20 years, he has played more acoustic guitar, a legacy of the type of ear damage many musicians have.
 The strong acoustic following he had from his early years cushioned the transition back to acoustic.
 “Playing acoustic separates the men from the boys,” he said.
 “You can’t get away with a lot.
 With electric, there’s the volume and you can get away with being sloppy.”